Child Welfare & Attendance

 - In School Suspension

-- Alternative to Suspension
+- Alternatives to Suspension

-- Attendance Hearings
+- Attendance Interventions

-- Suspension Appeal Hearings
+- Suspension Appeal Hearings/ Reconsideration of Hearing Decision

-- Expulsion Hearings
+- Expulsion/Change of Placement Hearings

 - Placement at the Alternative School Site (Lerosen Preparatory)